suffolklibraries/lgc/content/collections/events/voicenotes-to-my-child-self.md

         marks:
           -
             type: bold
-        text: 'The event will take place in the Chaucer Room on the 2nd floor of Ipswich County Library.'
+        text: 'The event will take place in the Chaucer Room on the second floor of Ipswich County Library.'
   -
     type: paragraph
     content: